Your rights during a foreclosure in Wisconsin

 Wisconsin requires foreclosures on mortgages to be conducted judicially through the courts.
-Depending on whether or not a borrower invokes his or her rights, the process can take as short as four months, or it can take more than a year.
+Depending on whether or not a borrower invokes his or her rights, the process can take as little as four months, or it can take more than a year.
 The actual process to foreclose on a residential mortgage in Wisconsin is fairly straightforward.
-It’s detailed out at Chapter 846 of the Wisconsin Statutes.
+It’s detailed in Chapter 846 of the Wisconsin Statutes.

 Getting the foreclosure started

 To give borrowers sufficient time to try to avoid foreclosure, federal law requires a lender to wait for 120 days after a mortgage becomes delinquent before a lender can file for foreclosure.
-Once the foreclosure complaint is filed, and the summons is served, the borrower has 20 days to file an answer or otherwise plead to the complaint.
-Affirmative defenses to the lawsuit might also be plead.
-These might include claims under the Fair Debt Collection Practices Act, the Truth in Lending Act, Real Estate Settlement Procedures Act or any other federal and state laws.
+Once the foreclosure complaint is filed and the summons is served, the borrower has 20 days to file an answer or otherwise plead to the complaint.
+Affirmative defenses to the lawsuit might also be pled.
+These might include claims under the Fair Debt Collection Practices Act, the Truth in Lending Act, the Real Estate Settlement Procedures Act, or any other federal and state laws.

 Reinstating the mortgage

 At any time prior to entry of a judgment for foreclosure, the borrower has the right to reinstate the mortgage by paying all arrearages, penalties, court costs and the lender’s legal fees.
-The lender must accept the full amount to reinstate the mortgage so long as it’s timely tendered.
+The lender must accept the full amount to reinstate the mortgage so long as it’s tendered in a timely manner.
 If the borrower falls into arrears again in the future, the foreclosure process starts again.

 A registered lis pendens operates as notice to the world that the property subject to the foreclosure suit is in litigation.
 Once a lis pendens is registered, the lender must wait 20 days before it can seek its judgment for foreclosure.

 The foreclosure judgment